cdevr/cpush/README.md

 You can also pass parameters just directly if just specifying device and command:

     cpush ip-rtr-ch-1 show version

+It also supports just giving you an interactive session on this router:

+    cpush --device ip-rtr-ch-1 -i

+Or the shortcut:

+    cpush ip-rtr-ch-1

 In this case, cpush will interpret the first argument as the router name, and subsequent arguments will be used to send a command.